sherminvo/TokenEconomyBook/README.md

 # TokenEconomyBook
-Copyleft 2020, Shermin Voshmgir: Creative Commons – CC BY-NC-SA This license allows reusers to distribute, remix, adapt, and build upon the material in any medium or format for noncommercial purposes only, and only so long as attribution is given to the creator.
-If you remix, adapt, or build upon the material, you must license the modified material under identical terms.
-For commercial permissions contact: hello@token.kitchen

 Token Economy: How the Web3 reinvents the Internet Second edition, first amended printing, Nov 2020.
-The first edition was published by BlokchcianHub Berlin in June 2019 under the title “Token Economy: How Blockchain & Smart contracts revolutionize the Economy” and had two amended editions.
+The first edition was published by BlokchcianHub Berlin in June 2019 under the title “Token Economy: How Blockchain & Smart contracts revolutionize the Economy” and had two amended editions. <br>

 Author: Shermin Voshmgir
 Publisher:Token Kitchen, 10119 Berlin